gee-kay06/PERSONAL_DATA_SCIENCE_PROJECTS/README.md

-# PRODIGY_INFOTECH_DATA_SCIENCE_INTERNSHIP
+# PERSONAL_DATA_SCIENCE_PROJECTS
 ## This is a repository of projects I worked on during my Data science internship at Prodigy InfoTech
 ### Task 1: Exploratory data analysis and data cleaning
 #### Details
 Cleaned and performed exploratory data analysis on a dataset that has been split, then built machine learning models to predict the likelihood of survival of a passenger.
+Ensured to pick and use the most reliable model
 #### Variable Definitions
 1- age=Age in years
 2- PassengerId